 Creative Spirits' infographics—

 Improve your assignments or lessons right now without having to spend a lot of money.
 Professional infographics cost $1,000 to $5,000, including research, to produce.

 All infographics have been thoroughly designed by Creative Spirits to be visually engaging and informative.
 They condense data on a single page and invite to explore and learn, and are available instantly after download.

 I have purchased a few of your posters which I think are fantastic and share them on my wall.
-Love your work.—Paula S., Indigenous Education worker
+Love your work.— Paula S., Aboriginal Education worker

-I've found it very useful to work with infographics in the classroom – students today relate to them easily, and they do transport a lot of information as well as a lot of valuable vocabulary for English language learners.—Katharina, teacher, about Creative Spirits' infographics
+I've found it very useful to work with infographics in the classroom – students today relate to them easily, and they do transport a lot of information as well as a lot of valuable vocabulary for English language learners.— Katharina, teacher

 What are infographics?